What Is Indexed Universal Life Insurance?

 Policy Lapse and Long-Term Sustainability

+A lapsed policy can trigger taxes on outstanding loans and leave you without the insurance protection you paid for over decades.
 The risk of lapse increases with age because mortality charges rise while your ability to make large premium payments may decline.
 This creates a dangerous squeeze where the policy becomes increasingly expensive to maintain precisely when your income may be fixed or decreasing in retirement.

 When IUL Might Be Appropriate vs Alternatives

-Despite significant drawbacks, indexed universal life insurance may suit specific situations—though simpler alternatives often serve most people better.
+Despite significant drawbacks, indexed universal life insurance may suit specific situations, though simpler alternatives often serve most people better.

 Potential Good Fits for IUL